safiyenarman/suboxd-cs310app/README.md

 ---

 ## Introduction
 Choosing the right courses at Sabancı University often involves uncertainty.
-While flexibility in course selection is valuable, official course descriptions rarely reflect the *real student experience* such as instructor style, workload, and overall satisfaction.
+While flexibility in course selection is valuable, official course descriptions rarely reflect the real student experience such as instructor style, workload, and overall satisfaction.

 Inspired by Letterboxd, a popular platform for reviewing movies, our project brings a similar concept to the academic world.
-We are developing a *mobile application* that allows students to *rate, review, and share feedback* on courses and instructors in one centralized, community driven space.
+We are developing a mobile application that allows students to rate, review, and share feedback on courses and instructors in one centralized, community driven space.

-The goal is to make course selection *transparent, informed, and social* turning academic feedback into a shared, engaging experience.
+The goal is to make course selection transparent, informed, and social turning academic feedback into a shared, engaging experience.

 ---

 ## Aim
-The aim of this project is to build a *student centered course review platform* for Sabancı University.
+The aim of this project is to build a student centered course review platform for Sabancı University.
-This application will help students make informed and confident course selections by combining *authentic peer insights* with *interactive, social features*.
+This application will help students make informed and confident course selections by combining authentic peer insights with interactive, social features.

 Each course will have a dedicated page including details such as: